 Lake View Commons is home to El Dorado Beach.
 This is the place to be when you want to take in some magnificent views of Lake Tahoe.
 On its south shore, you can find an approved access point to the amazing Lake Tahoe Water Trail.

-Travelers get to spend time relishing in the magnificent views of the lake and all its splendor.
+Travelers get to relish in the magnificent views of the lake and all its splendor.
 On top of that, you can sunbathe, swim, paddle boat, boat, and kayak.
 There are picnic sites, tables, BBQ spots, restrooms, and a parking lot.

 13. Zephyr Cove Resort Beach

-When visiting Tahoe city, there are many amazing south Lake Tahoe beaches to try out.
+When visiting Tahoe, there are many amazing south Lake Tahoe beaches.
 The Zephyr Cove Resort Beach wouldn’t miss on that list.
 And while this is a private beach, members of the public can still access it at a fee.

 After getting the go-ahead from the resort management, spend time on the magnificent 1-mile beach, enjoying the warm sun and clear waters.